tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
-  - carddesk (desk) to set a specific desk (0 to 8) as default desk for the Bondage Club Card Game (0 = original default, 1 to 7 correspond to desks used by NPCs, 8 is the Extra desk which includes all extra cards)
+  - carddesk (desk) to set a specific desk (0 to 8) as default desk for the Bondage Club Card Game (0 to 7 correspond to desks used by NPCs, 8 is the Extra desk which includes all extra cards)
   - cardfame (fame) to set the fame level (between 200 and 600) for the high fame mode of the Bondage Club Card Game
 * Extended the boost command to all your skills
 * Removed the antidote command and other features neutralizing LSCG effects (no more working with new LSCG data format)